-- Use of WS-SecureConversation token for HTTPS authentication (in <sp:EndorsingSupportingTokens>) is not supported. - Oracle recommends that you not use <sp:EncryptBeforeSigning/> unless there is a security requirement.
-Instead, use <sp:SignBeforeEncrypt> (the default). - Although WebLogic Server Web Services support cookie mode conversations, this feature is a Microsoft proprietary implementation, and may not be supported by other vendors. - When using <sp:BootstrapPolicy> policy assertion, you should refer to the guidelines defined in Section 3.3, "WS-Security Interoperability Guidelines." - There is no standard method of supporting cancel and renew of WS-SecureConversation defined in the WS-SecurityPolicy or WS-SecureConversation specifications.
+- Oracle recommends that you do not use <sp:EncryptBeforeSigning/> unless there is a security requirement.
+Instead, use <sp:SignBeforeEncrypt> (the default). - Although WebLogic Server Web services support cookie mode conversations, this feature is a Microsoft proprietary implementation, and may not be supported by other vendors. - When using <sp:BootstrapPolicy> policy assertion, you should refer to the guidelines defined in Section 3.4, "WS-Security Interoperability Guidelines." - There is no standard method of supporting cancel and renew of WS-SecureConversation defined in the WS-SecurityPolicy or WS-SecureConversation specifications.
 The method used by Microsoft .NET to support cancel and renew of WS-SecureConversation is not compatible with WebLogic Server 10.x.
-As a result: - For a Microsoft .NET client to interoperate with a WebLogic Server Web Service, the Compatibility flag must be set on the server side via the Web service Security MBean using the setCompatibilityPreference("msft") method. - For a WebLogic Server Web Service client to interoperate with a WebLogic Server Web Service that has the Compatibility flag set, the client must set this flag as well, as follows:
+As a result: - For a Microsoft .NET client to interoperate with a WebLogic Server Web service, the Compatibility flag must be set on the server side via the Web service Security MBean using the setCompatibilityPreference("msft") method.

+For a WebLogic Server Web service client to interoperate with a WebLogic Server Web service that has the Compatibility flag set, the client must set this flag as well, as follows:

+'''

 stub.setProperty(WLStub.POLICY_COMPATIBILITY_PREFERENCE, "msft");

+'''